-178. Pursuant to W.Va.
+- 214. Pursuant to W.Va.
 Code §55-13-1 and W.Va.
-Code § 35-1A-1, it is appropriate and proper that a declaratory judgment be issued by this Court, declaring that the CVL violates the EPRA as applied to Plaintiff.

-179. Pursuant to W.Va.
+Code § 35-1A-1, it is appropriate and proper that a declaratory judgment be issued by this Court, declaring that the CVL violates the EPRA as applied to Plaintiffs. - 215.
+Pursuant to W.Va.
 Code §55-13-1 and W.Va.
 Code § 35-1A-1 and W.Va.
 Civ.
 R. Civ.
-P. 65, it is appropriate and hereby respectfully requested that the Court issue a preliminary injunction on or before July 25, 2025, and thereafter at the Court's discretion a permanent injunction, prohibiting Defendants from enforcing the CVL against Plaintiff.
+P. 65, it is appropriate and hereby respectfully requested that the Court issue a preliminary injunction as soon as practicable and well in advance of the start of school in August, and thereafter at the Court's discretion a permanent injunction, prohibiting Defendants from enforcing the CVL against Plaintiffs.

-WHEREFORE, Plaintiff respectfully requests that this Honorable Court enter judgment against Defendants and provide Plaintiff with the following relief:
+WHEREFORE, Plaintiffs respectfully request that this Honorable Court enter judgment against Defendants and provide Plaintiffs with the following relief:

-- Declare the "no religious accommodation" policy to the CVL, as applied by Defendants, violative of W.Va.
-Code § 35-1A-1; - B. Issue a preliminary and permanent injunction prohibiting Defendants, their agents, servants, employees and any other persons acting on their behalf from implementing and enforcing W. Va Code § 16-3-4 against Plaintiff without providing a religious exemption or honoring one provided by the State Department of Health, based on application of the EPRA, W.Va.
-Code § 35-1A-1; - C. Grant Plaintiff's reasonable attorneys' fees and costs under W.Va.
-Code § 35-1A1 and any other applicable authority; and
+- A. Declare the "no religious accommodation" policy to the CVL, as applied by Defendants, violative of W.Va.
+Code § 35-1A-1; - B. Issue a preliminary and permanent injunction prohibiting Defendants, their agents, servants, employees and any other persons acting on their behalf from implementing and enforcing W. Va Code § 16-3-4 against Plaintiffs without

-D. For any such other and further relief as the Court deems equitable and just under the circumstances.
+- providing a religious exemption or honoring one provided by the State Department of Health, based on application of the EPRA, W.Va.
+Code § 35-1A-1; - C. Grant Plaintiffs' reasonable attorneys' fees and costs under W.Va.
+Code § 35-1A-1 and any other applicable authority; and - D. For any such other and further relief as the Court deems equitable and just under the circumstances.

-Dated: June 24, 2025
+Dated: July 11, 2025